garbo-succus/r3f-control-kit/README.md

 Rather than ship an entire controller, we aim to provide composable pieces for building one, patterns for common requirements, and boilerplate to get started with.

+## Why isn't this already a thing?

+There is an overhead when passing new props to a React component, which makes camera movement laggy.

+Instead, we pass an event stream as a prop.
+This bypasses reconciliation, is compatible with good state management libraries, and is only slightly weird.

 ## Status: Alpha

 This library is brand new and currently awaiting feedback.